GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/10.291-300/05.Walking-With-God/docs.md

 ---
+title: |
-title: 295.
-Walking With God
+    295. Walking With God - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 295.
+Walking With God.
+O let me walk with thee, my God, As Enoch walked in days of old; Place thou my trembling hand in thine, And sweet communion with me hold; E'en tho' the path I May not see, Yet, Jesus, let me walk with thee.
+    keywords:  |
-    keywords: Christ in Song, Walking With God, O let me walk with thee, my God,
+        Christ in Song, adventhymnals, advent hymnals, Walking With God, O let me walk with thee, my God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 295. WALKING WITH GOD
+####  Christ in Song,

 ```txt
 1.